HarshaliAlave/voice-biometric-ml-journey/README.md

 <div align="center">

-*Built with curiosity, consistency, and a lot of chai ☕*
+*Built with curiosity, consistency, and a lot of coffee ☕*

 **Harshali · Kankavli, Sindhudurg, Maharashtra · 2026**